djalbat/xgl/README.md

   }
 }
 ```

-builds up a compound element from simper elements in a similar fashion to the cube example.
-Rather than six facets, however, the pyramid has four sides, three of which are rotated around the y-axis as you would expect:
+The `Pyramid` element is a compound element consisting of four sides, three of which are rotated around the y-axis as you would expect:

 ```js
 const Pyramid = (properties) => [